Canadian Forts

 (1763 - 1815), Liverpool

-A privateers' fort.
-It was attacked by Americans in 1780 as reprisal against privateer raids in New England in 1777 - 1778.
-It was a five-gun earthwork.
-A blockhouse was built here in 1813 with a three-gun battery.
-The first lighthouse here was built in 1855.
-Two advance batteries were also built at Wreck Point and Black Point in 1812.
-A rock cairn and cannon serve as a memorial.
-A museum with a model of the fort is in the current lighthouse.
+Originally a signal station, then a local militia five-gun earthwork battery by the time of the American Revolution.
+It was attacked by American privateers in 1780 as reprisal against Loyalist privateer raids in New England in 1777 - 1778.
+A blockhouse was later built here in 1813 with a new three-gun battery.
+Two advance batteries were also built at Wreck Point and at Black Point in 1812.
+A 1936 rock cairn and cannon display serve as a memorial to early French exploration and to local privateers in the American Revolution and War of 1812 eras.
+A museum with a model of the fort is located in the 1855 lighthouse.

-A British fort was once located at Fort Point, previously named Scarborough Point, renamed Carleton Point when fortified.
+A British fort was once located at Fort Point (previously named Scarborough Point, then renamed Carleton Point when fortified).
+It was dismantled after less than a decade of use.

 ¤¤ COAST ARTILLERY DEFENCES, SHELBURNE HARBOUR